San Miguel de Allende Girls' Trip: Art Walks, Rooftop Cocktails, Spa Days

 Long brunch at El Vino y La Pasta or Cumpanio.
 Hit any galleries you missed.

-If you have an afternoon flight, head out by 1 p.m.
-If you have one more night, drive 45 minutes to the San Miguel Wine Region (yes, central Mexico has wineries) - Cuna de Tierra and Vinedos San Lucas both do tastings with great Mexican-Spanish reds.
+If you have an afternoon flight, head out by 1 pm.
+If you have one more night, drive 45 minutes to the San Miguel Wine Region (yes, central Mexico has wineries now) - Cuna de Tierra and Vinedos San Lucas both do tastings with great Mexican-Spanish reds.
 Book ahead.

 What to Wear in San Miguel

-The dress code at San Miguel is elevated bohemian.
+The dress code is elevated bohemian.
 Linen, embroidered tops, leather, suede, mid-heel ankle boots for cobblestones, lots of layers because the town is cool in mornings and warm at midday.
 Pack:

 Other Things to Pack

-• Wide-brim sun hat - the midday sun is intense
+- Wide-brim sun hat - midday sun is intense.

-• Power bank and the right adapter (Mexico is US plugs, no adapter needed for US travelers)
+- Power bank.
+Mexico uses US plugs, no adapter needed for US travelers.

-• Cash in pesos - many smaller shops are cash-only
+- Cash in pesos - many shops are cash-only.

 What San Miguel Costs